sbidoul/pip-deepfreeze/README.rst

 - `pip-tools <https://pypi.org/project/pip-tools/>`_.
 This is the one with the most similar features.
 Besides the reasons explained in `About`_ above I wanted to see if it was possible to do such a thing using the ``pip`` CLI only.
+- `pip-deptree <https://pypi.org/project/pipdeptree/>`_.
+Works similarly as
+  `pip-df tree` but needs to be installed in the target virtualenv.
 - `Poetry <https://python-poetry.org/>`_.
 - `pipenv <https://pipenv.pypa.io/en/latest/>`_.